pcamarajr/simple-text-copy/README.md

 - Figma Plugin: Copy text from any text layer or element in Figma
 - Shows visual feedback with the copied text
 - Extremely lightweight with minimal permissions
+- Easy enable/disable toggle in the extension popup
+- Clipboard merge functionality for spreadsheet workflows

 ## Chrome Extension